BetterToken/info_bettertoken/src/farming & farming services/simulation_note.md

->We get a lot of requests for ROI predictions for ThreeFold Nodes.
-We understand this, but we are not in the position to provide numbers as these could be viewed as investment advice.
+>We are not in a position to provide any ROI numbers for this ThreeFold Node as doing so could be regarded as investment advice.